tomaszsluszniak/newman-reporter-sql/README.md

 # newman-reporter-sql

 This package based on [vs4vijay/newman-reporter-influxdb](https://github.com/vs4vijay/newman-reporter-influxdb).
-It was customized to work with multiple SQL Engines such Postgres, MySQL, MariaDB, SQLite, Microsoft SQL Server.
+It was customized to work with multiple SQL Engines such Postgres, MySQL, MariaDB, Microsoft SQL Server.

 SQL reporter for [Newman](https://github.com/postmanlabs/newman) that sends the test results information to SQL which can be used from Grafana/PowerBI to build dashboard.
 <!--